-A: If it is no longer an option to drop the class the same way you registered for it online, please email firstname.lastname@example.org with your: full name, high school, birthdate, student ID if possible, and that you would like to drop it.
+A: If it is no longer an option to drop the class the same way you registered for it online, please log in to your HCC account and email email@example.com with your: full name, high school, birthdate, student ID if possible, and that you would like to drop it.
 Please confirm you are within the drop period and you may not be eligible for a refund.
 Please review the Important Dates found on your location’s webpage.

 Q. If I decide during the second semester that I would like college credit for a first semester course in which I was not enrolled, can I enroll retroactively?